REVIEWS & INTERVIEWS

 “SMALL BATTLES AND BLAZING FICTION: In her debut collection Baby’s on Fire, Liz Prato honors the individual’s small battles; her preoccupied but never self-absorbed characters are knee-deep in their personal struggles . . . reminding us that hope is bigger than our relative smallness.
 Prato’s prose is widely appealing and many-layered: her language is breezy and deceptively casual, while her content is visceral.” —Atticus Review

 “Though this is not Prato’s first collection of short stories, it is assuredly not her last.
-She writes in a way that forces readers to tale notice, gripping hearts and clenching souls.” —The Summerset Review
+She writes in a way that forces readers to take notice, gripping hearts and clenching souls.” —The Summerset Review

 “With its clarity, insight, and bare emotion, Prato’s collection is an excellent addition to the world of short fiction.” —Washington Independent Review of Books.